kennpat/tax_determiner/README.md

 I developed the scores and the the effect of the user's experience from my own experience as a licensed CPA, and from other CPAs I know in the profession.

+[ADD EXPLANATIONS OF THE INTEREST THINGS YOU LEARNED DURING YOUR WORK ON THIS PROJECT]

+[ADD SCREENSHOTS HERE OF HOW THE APP IS USED HERE]

 Basic setup of the app for your localhost server:

 1. Clone from github.